 Historic New York

-† † † † † Following Henry Hudsonís voyage in 1609, the Dutch in 1614 established a trading post near the future site of Albany; permanent settlement was made at Fort Orange (Albany) in 1624.
+Following Henry Hudson’s voyage in 1609, the Dutch in 1614 established a trading post near the future site of Albany; permanent settlement was made at Fort Orange (Albany) in 1624.
 Esopus (Kingston) was settled in 1653 and other villages in the next centuries.

-† † † † † Huge land grants begun with the Van Rensselaer patroonship and followed by the Livingston, Philipse and Van Cortlandt manors in the 17th century gave the valley an aristocratic quality.
+Huge land grants begun with the Van Rensselaer patroonship and followed by the Livingston, Philipse and Van Cortlandt manors in the 17th century gave the valley an aristocratic quality.
 French Huguenot, German Palatine, Dutch and English farmers then came and cultivated wheat and flax.
-In the 1840ís tenants protested the manorial survivals in Antirent riots.
+In the 1840’s tenants protested the manorial survivals in Antirent riots.

-† † † † † River transport was strategically important in the Revolution although the British never gained control of the Hudson.
-Sailing sloops and, after Robert Fultonís “Clermont” (1807), steamboats carried passengers and freight.
+River transport was strategically important in the Revolution although the British never gained control of the Hudson.
+Sailing sloops and, after Robert Fulton’s “Clermont” (1807), steamboats carried passengers and freight.
 Poughkeepsie, Newburgh and Hudson were seaports from which, until the middle of the 19th century, whaling expeditions ventured to distant waters.

 Marker series.
 This marker is included in the Historic New York marker series.

 Location.
 42° 6.425′ N, 73° 57.556′ W. Marker is in Malden, New York, in Ulster County.
 Marker is on New York Thruway (Interstate 87) south of County Route 34, on the right when traveling south.
+Marker is located in a parking area on the New York Thruway.
 Touch for map.
-Marker is located in a parking area on the New York Thruway.
 Marker is in this post office area: Malden on Hudson NY 12453, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
-The Stone Jug (approx. 3.3 miles away); Catskill Mountains (approx. 3.9 miles away); Former New York State Champion Tree (approx. 6.3 miles away); The Senate House – 1676 (approx. 6.7 miles away); Kingston Area (approx. 6.8 miles away); “Historic Diner” (approx. 8.8 miles away); Burns-Curran Maintenance Facility (approx. 9.7 miles away); Olana Viewshed (approx. 10.1 miles away).
+At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
+Sawyer's Mill (approx. 1.8 miles away); Lutheran Church (approx. 1.8 miles away); Schoonmaker Homestead (approx. 2 miles away); Brick Church (approx. 2 miles away); Kiersted House (approx. 2 miles away); In Honor (approx. 2 miles away); Post Tavern Site (approx. 2.1 miles away); 1869 Lighthouse (approx. 2.7 miles away).